Leaders for a New Chicago

 Our collaboration with the MacArthur Foundation recognizes leaders who are redefining civic leadership and reimagining our city’s future.

-The Leaders for a New Chicago Award recognizes community-based, grassroots leaders who are bringing new voices, creativity, and innovation into the decisions and structures that shape Chicago’s future.
+The Leaders for a New Chicago Award is a $50,000 no-strings-attached award that celebrates community-based, grassroots leaders who are bringing new voices, creativity, and innovation into the decisions and structures that shape Chicago.

 On this Page